 To summarize the TV viewing options discussed above: If you’re content with viewing German-language TV on your computer, laptop, or mobile device, then Deutsches Fernsehen or German TV Company may be the best option.
 Deutsches Fernsehen has the big advantage of being free for now.
 If you prefer watching German television on a TV screen, then you have two options: German TV Company’s 90 channels or NEXTV’s 16 channels.
 If you want a full range of entertainment, news, and sports, then German TV Company is clearly your best choice, starting at about $20 a month.
 If you’re willing to settle for fewer channels (from Germany only) and no sports, consider NEXTV for only about $15 per month.

-Coming Soon: Using VPN for Foreign TV Viewing
+Using VPN for Foreign TV Viewing

-In the meantime see Erin’s blog post: Confessions of an Expat TV Addict.
+See Erin’s blog post: Confessions of an Expat TV Addict.